 Paul D. Clement is a partner at Bancroft PLLC.
 Mr. Clement served as the 43rd Solicitor General of the United States from June 2005 until June 2008.
 Before his confirmation as Solicitor General, he served as Acting Solicitor General for nearly a year and as Principal Deputy Solicitor General for over three years.
 He has argued over 75 cases before the United States Supreme Court, including McConnell v.
 FEC, Tennessee v.
 Lane, Rumsfeld v.
 Padilla, Credit Suisse v.
 Billing, United States v.
 Booker, MGM v.
 Grokster, ABC v.
 Aereo, and Hobby Lobby v.
 Burwell.
-He has argued before the Supreme Court 21 times in just the last three Terms, an unprecedented number for a lawyer in private practice.
+He has argued before the Supreme Court 24 times in just the last four Terms.
 Indeed, Mr. Clement has argued more Supreme Court cases since 2000 than any lawyer in or out of government.
 Mr. Clement has also argued many important cases in the lower courts, including Walker v.
 Cheney, United States v.
-Moussaoui, and NFL v.
+Moussaoui and NFL v.
 Brady.